pduchnovsky/duchnovsky.com/source/_posts/fast-easy-static-page-generator-with-hosting-and-all-of-this-for-free.md

    </urlset>
    ```
 5. Optionally ou can install custom theme from various available [here](https://hexo.io/themes) or straight away continue setup of `_config.yml` file of your default theme here: `themes/landscape/_config.yml` where you need to also edit some fields such as page **title, owner, info, description** etc.. (depending on theme).
+6. You add new posts by executing `hexo new post <post name>` and this will generate a new post in to `source/_posts` directory where you can edit them.
-6. Once both main config as well as theme config files are set up based on your preferences, you can test your page locally by starting hexo local server.
+7. Once both main config as well as theme config files are set up based on your preferences, you can test your page locally by starting hexo local server.

    ```shell
    hexo server